Multiple Dedekind Zeta Functions: Multiple Dedekind zeta functions

 \subsection{Multiple Dedekind zeta functions}

 We will try to give some intuition behind the integral representation of the multiple zeta functions (see in \cite{G}).
 After that we will generalize the construction to define the number field analogues - multiple Dedekind zeta functions.
+In order to do that, we give two examples - one for $\zeta(3)$ and another for $\zeta(1,3)$.